yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 ```

-You can configure the positive and negative Emojis used in commands and responses, overriding the default 🌈 and ⛈.
-Have a look at `config/config.sample.edn`
+You can configure the positive and negative Emojis used in commands and reactions, overriding the default 🌈 and ⛈.
+Have a look at [config/config.sample.edn](https://github.com/yetibot/yetibot.core/blob/master/config/config.sample.edn).

 Please use Slack shortcodes and not the Unicode characters themselves.